Sophisss/OpenSearch/README.md

 - 🎯 **Hands-on Deployment**: Set up OpenSearch locally using Docker Compose for hands-on experimentation.

 ## **How to Set Up OpenSearch Locally with Docker Compose**
-To run OpenSearch on your local environment, you can use Docker and Docker Compose.
-Below are the steps to configure and start OpenSearch using the `docker-compose.yml` file provided in this repository.
+To start using OpenSearch, it is recommended to deploy it in a local or cloud-based environment.
+One of the most efficient ways to install OpenSearch is via **Docker Compose**, which simplifies deployment by managing OpenSearch and its dependencies in isolated containers.

+Follow these steps to setup OpenSearch using Docker Compose:

 ### **Prerequisites**
 Ensure you have the following tools installed on your system: